Buck Barrow: Early life

 On November 29, 1929, several days after meeting Blanche, Barrow was shot and captured following a burglary in Denton, Texas.
 He was tried, convicted, and sentenced to four years in the Texas State Prison System.
-On March 8, 1930, however, Barrow escaped from the Ferguson Prison Farm near Midway, Texas.
-He simply walked out of the prison, stole a guard's car, and drove to his parents' place in West Dallas where Blanche was living.
+On March 8, 1930, Barrow escaped from the Ferguson Prison Farm near Midway, Texas.
+He simply walked out of the prison, stole a guard's car, and drove to his parents' place in West Dallas, where Blanche was living.

 In interviews with author/historian John Neal Phillips, Blanche was frank about the fact that she not only knew of Buck's escape but that she hid with him and actually staged robberies with him.
-The notion that Blanche did not know until later that Buck was an escaped convict was fabricated by the Barrow family and Blanche herself as a means of convincing Missouri State authorities to reduce her prison sentence following her capture in July 1933.
+The notion that Blanche did not know until later that Buck was an escaped convict was fabricated by the Barrow family and Blanche herself, as a means of convincing Missouri State authorities to reduce her prison sentence following her capture in July 1933.

 On July 3, 1931, Blanche and Buck were married in Oklahoma.
 Blanche was not interested in pursuing a criminal career.
-She and other members of the Barrow family convinced Buck to turn himself into Texas prison authorities and complete his sentence.
-Two days after Christmas 1931 his mother and his wife drove him to the gate of Huntsville penitentiary, where he told surprised prison officials that he had escaped almost two years before and needed to resume his sentence.
+She and other members of the Barrow family convinced Buck to turn himself in to Texas prison authorities and complete his sentence.
+Two days after Christmas 1931, his mother and his wife drove him to the gate of Huntsville penitentiary, where he told surprised prison officials that he had escaped almost two years before and needed to resume his sentence.
 They welcomed him in.

-During his two years at Huntsville Buck sent repentant letters home, written for him by fellow prisoners.
-Before he had served two years of his six-year sentence he was abruptly pardoned, partly as part of Texas governor Ma Ferguson's plan to decrease prison crowding and partly due to the lobbying efforts of his wife and his mother.
+During his second stint at Huntsville, Buck sent repentant letters home, written for him by fellow prisoners.
+Almost two years into his six-year sentence, he was unexpectedly pardoned, partly as part of Texas governor Ma Ferguson's plan to decrease prison crowding and partly due to the lobbying efforts of his wife and his mother.

-Upon his release, on March 22, 1933, Buck Barrow, in the company of Blanche, joined his younger brother Clyde, Bonnie Parker, and W. D. Jones in Joplin, Missouri where he participated in several armed robberies.
+Upon his release, on March 22, 1933, Buck Barrow, in the company of Blanche, joined his younger brother Clyde, Bonnie Parker, and W. D. Jones in Joplin, Missouri, where he participated in several armed robberies.

 Murders

 On April 13, 1933, Buck, Clyde, and W. D. Jones participated in a shootout with law enforcement officers at Joplin, Missouri.
 Two officers, Newton County Constable Wes Harryman and Joplin City Motor Detective Harry McGinnis were killed.

-On June 23, 1933, Buck and W. D. Jones killed Alma, Arkansas City Marshal Henry D. Humphrey during a gunfight on the road between Alma and Fayetteville.
+On June 23, 1933, Buck and W. D. Jones killed Alma, Arkansas City Marshal Henry D. Humphrey, during a gunfight on the road between Alma and Fayetteville.
 Clyde Barrow was not involved in the Humphrey killing.